ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 First clone this repository and switch to `wordpress` directory.

 * Deploy the MySQL container
   * Use `minimesos install` to install the MySQL container.
-It is running on port 3306 and accessible on the IP of the Mesos Agent.
+It is running on port 3306 and accessible on the container IP.
   To find the IP address of the Mesos Agent run `$ docker inspect CONTAINER_ID | grep IP`.
   Go to the Mesos master UI and check that the MySQL container is in a `RUNNING` state
 * Deploy the Wordpress container
   * Use `minimesos install` to install the Wordpress container.
-It is running on port 3306 and accessible on the IP of the Mesos Agent.
+It is running on port 80 and accessible on the container IP.
+* Review content of `wordpress.json` file
+  * What address does Wordpress use to find MySql?
+  * How does Wordpress container resolve this address?

 ## Notes